qwant50/mailer/README.md

 ## Usage

 ####1.
-You MUST to set transport field in src/Mailer/config/configMailer.php
+You MUST to set transport fields in src/Mailer/config/configMailer.php

 ```php
 return [